EtienneAb3d/OpenNeuroSpell/README.md

 NSChunker is combining spaCy and polyglot analysers for high quality results.

-The first version is available with a draft rule set for french.
+The first version is available with a draft rule set for French.

 ### 1- Install and run spaCy and polyglot servers

-NShunker is using spaCy and polyglot POS-tagger.
+NSChunker is using spaCy and polyglot POS-tagger.
 ```
   cd SPACY
   bash install.sh